joo-ai3/soleva/GITHUB_ACTIONS_SETUP.md

 ## 🔍 Verification

-After adding the `SLACK_WEBHOOK_URL` secret:
+To test the workflows:

+1. **Without Slack Setup:**
-1. Push a commit to the `main` branch
+   - Push a commit to the `main` branch
-2. Check the **Actions** tab in your GitHub repository
+   - Check the **Actions** tab in your GitHub repository
-3. Verify all jobs complete successfully
+   - Verify all jobs complete successfully
+   - The notification workflow will log that SLACK_WEBHOOK_URL is not configured

+2. **With Slack Setup:**
+   - Add the `SLACK_WEBHOOK_URL` secret following the instructions above
+   - Push another commit to the `main` branch
-4. Check your Slack channel for deployment notifications
+   - Check your Slack channel for workflow notifications

 ## 🚀 Additional Secrets (If Needed)